arthurnoerve/Big-G/README.md

 ## Further development
 * Implement an auto commit message that is more descriptive than just "Fix".
 Maybe find out what you have been doing.
 Anything is better than fix.
 * Implement proper error handlig and git edit flow.
+* Add optional flag for voice message on complete
+*